MobiusR/REST_dll_cats/README.txt

 it receives the url, it uses the urlmon API (urlmon.h) to save the file to the program directory.

+UPDATE 1:
-UPDATE: The program now sets the desktop to the downloaded image.
+The program now sets the desktop to the downloaded image.

+UPDATE 2:
+The program now has some minor error checking.